Have you ever wondered how to make elderberry syrup? In this post, discover the easiest and most delicious recipe with a step-by-step tutorial.

 Dried elderberries keep in the pantry for up to one year.
 If you have excess elderberries you won’t use in the current season, make extra syrup and sell it!
 Lots of people are willing to buy this, especially during flu season.
 Sambucol and dried elderberries sometimes get sold out during peak season, so if you are making it yourself, you can help your friends and get a little extra cash.

 All you need is dried elderberries, water, honey, and a strainer to have fresh elderberry syrup for you and your family!
 It takes less than an hour, and most of the process is hands-off.
 Try this easy recipe to keep your family healthy this year.

 Combine dried elderberries and water in a medium sized pot.

-Bring to a boil and stir; reduce heat to medium low and simmer for 30 minutes, stirring occasionally.
+Bring to a boil and stir; reduce heat to medium low and simmer for 30 minutes with NO LID, stirring occasionally.